headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 * Maven 3 (is maven really necessary or do we only need the .m2/repo folder? what happens without maven?)
 * Command Line with Bash

+### What is the Kickstarter

+* wrapper around fetature launcher exposing the same types of arguments as the uickstart
+* bundles a sling12 feature module
+* uses the maven repo to download feature models and artefacts to start sling

 ### Explanation on what will happen

 The Kickstarer uses the Feature Model Launcher to run a sling instance for you (what's the difference - document here?)